susird/planet-facts/README.md

 ## What's Included

-This example will setup an example Create React App that has the following features:

 - [package.json](./package.json) to allow imports
 - [components](./src/components) para encontrar cada componente del proyecto
 - [assets](./public/assets) to serve the images of each planet